 Consultation activities

-Santos holds petroleum titles offshore Western Australia and Northern Territory to support current and future petroleum activities.
+Santos holds petroleum and greenhouse gas titles offshore Western Australia and Northern Territory to support current and future activities.

-All petroleum activities must have an Environment Plan (EP) accepted by the respective Commonwealth, State or Territory Regulator before they can take place.
+All petroleum and greenhouse gas activities must have an accepted Environment Plan (EP) by the respective Commonwealth, State or Territory Regulator before they can take place.

 Santos is required to consult with relevant persons about those activities when preparing each EP.
 A relevant person includes a person or an organisation whose functions, interests or activities may be affected by the proposed activity.